migarabhanu/blast/README.md

 # HAMMERDIX BLAST ⚾
 **Hammerdix Blast is an intra cricket t20 franchise league powered with ENI Cricket.
-This will be it's official website. 🏏**
+This is it's official website.
+Via this website, you can easily have good updates about the franchise. 🏏**

 ## Basic information 😼
 **Type - T20 Franchise**